aysesimsek/Anomaly-Detection/README.md

  |![image](https://user-images.githubusercontent.com/37701256/137637248-dad1dc18-76dc-4cd3-b7aa-d2c33078d982.png)|
  | :-: |
+ Figure 3

-The image above shows how reactive the rolling mean is to the variance of values when calculated at 1-hour, 6-hour and 12-hour intervals.
+ Figure 3. shows how reactive the rolling mean is to the variance of values when calculated at 1-hour, 6-hour and 12-hour intervals.

  |![image](https://user-images.githubusercontent.com/37701256/137637251-19a9d50d-f175-43b1-b504-1aa865a54ae6.png)|
  | :-: |
+ Figure 4

-The image up shows how the rolling window measured at each 1h fits to the variance of values for 3 given days.
+ Figure 4. shows how the rolling window measured at each 1h fits to the variance of values for 3 given days.
 See appendix H for other rolling window graphs.

 ## **Hyper parameter training:**